taylornelms15/Final-Project-CIS565/README.md

 Overall, we ran into several issues steming from our use of the Jetson Nano.
 We often run into power draw issues, low memory warnings, and version dependency matches between what the Jetson supports and what other libraries support.
 Some of these issues could be helped by aggresive optimization and power considerations, as well as disabling uneeded features on the Jetson during runtime (such as the GUI).

-For object detection, ...
+### Object detection

 Version issues with TensorRT.
 For example, the current Jetpack has TensorRT which supports up to ONNX version .3 the  current ONNX version is 1.5.

-For point cloud generation, ...
+### Point Cloud Generation

+The alignment across a number of frames still accumulates error.
+An approach that would align multiple subsequent frames together would have been ideal; in fact, with more time and study, this is very feasible.
+Additionally, the performance cost of this point alignment is significant, and is the primary performance concern overall.

+### Mesh Construction

-For mesh construction, the meshes are still very noisy.
+The meshes are still very noisy.
 A lot of clean data is required for better sampling methods.
 To improve, either a better algorithm for surface reconstruciton from point clouds needs to be implemented or the point clouds need to be more complete.
 This is especially difficult since the data format we are using, ROS bags, are not easy to generate without the required hardware.

 All being said for 100 dollars the jetson nano is still an impressive piece of hardware.
-It  just has its limitations as we have found.
+But, as we found: it has its limitations.

 ## Bloopers